vidyasagarsvn/centurion-vscode-theme/scripts/README.md

 **Best for**: Ruby on Rails and backend development

+### `showcase.go`
+**Go** - Concurrent and efficient systems programming
+- Packages and imports with best practices
+- Structs and methods
+- Interfaces and type definitions
+- Goroutines and channels (demonstrated patterns)
+- Error handling with sentinel values
+- Standard library usage

+**Best for**: Systems programming, microservices, and backend APIs

 ### `showcase.ts`
 **TypeScript** - Object-oriented TypeScript patterns
 - Interfaces and type definitions